sequinstream/sequin-elixir/README.md

 ## Testing

-To adequately test Sequin, we recommend creating temporary streams and consumers in addition to testing sending and receiving messages.
+To test code that uses Sequin, you can create temporary streams and consumers.
 Here's an example using ExUnit:

 ```elixir
 defmodule SequinTest do